cider-security-research/cicd-goat/Readme.md

 3. Insert the flags on CTFd and find out if you got it right.

 ### Troubleshooting
+* If Gitea shows a blank page just refresh
 * When forking a repository don't change the forked repository name as it won't build on Jenkins.
 * Jobs might take time to start running if the agent is occupied by another job.